Autoethnography: 1970s

 With the growth of qualitative research from the mid-1900s, "a few scholars were urging thicker descriptions, giving more attention to concrete details of everyday life, renouncing the ethics and artificiality of experimental studies, and complaining about the obscurity of jargon and technical language, ... but social scientists, for the most part, weren't all that concerned about the researcher's location in the text, the capacity of language to accurately represent reality, or the need for researcher reflexivity."

-The term autoethnography was first used in 1975, when Heider connected individuals' personal experiences to larger, cultural beliefs and traditions.
+The term autoethnography was first used in 1975 when Karl G. Heider connected individuals' personal experiences to larger, cultural beliefs and traditions.
 In Heider's case, the individual self referred to the people he was studying rather than himself.
 Because the people he studied were providing their personal accounts and experiences, Heider considered the work autoethnographic.

 Later in the 1970s, researchers began more clearly stating their positionality and indicating how their mere presence altered the behaviors of the groups they studied.
 Further, researchers distinguished between people who researched groups of which they were a part (i.e., cultural insiders) and those who researched groups of which they were not a part (i.e., cultural outsiders).
 At this point, the term autoethnography began to refer to forms of ethnography in which the researcher is a cultural insider.

 Walter Goldschmidt proposed that all ethnography is, in some way, autobiographical, because "ethnographic representations privilege personal beliefs, perspectives, and observations."
 As an anthropologist, David Hayano was interested in the role that an individual's own identity had in their research.
 Unlike more traditional research methods, Hayano believed there was value in a researcher "conducting and writing ethnographies of their own people."

 While researchers recognized the part they played in understanding a group of people, none focused explicitly on the "inclusion and importance of personal experience in research."

 1980s

 More generally in the 1980s, researchers began questioning and critiquing the role of the researcher, especially in social sciences.
 Multiple researchers aimed to make "research and writing more reflexive and called into question the issues of gender, class, and race."
 As a result of these concerns, researchers purposefully inserted themselves as characters in the ethnographic narrative as a way of navigating the problem of researcher interference.
 Additionally, some of the predmoninant ways of understanding truth were eroded, and "[i]ssues such as validity, reliability, and objectivity ... were once again problematic.
 Pattern and interpretive theories, as opposed to causal linear theories, were now more common as writers continued to challenge older models of truth and meaning."

-In addition to and perhaps because of the above, researchers became interested in the importance of culture and storytelling as they gradually became more engaged through the personal aspects in ethnographic practices.

 In 1988, John Van Maanen noted three predominant ways ethnographers write about culture: